Home Electrical Inspections: GFCI, Electrical Wiring, Residential Electrical Services

 Using this principle, a GFCI monitors current in the hot (black) wire, and the neutral (white) and the current in both should be equal according to Kirchoff’s law.
 If there is a leak of between 4-5mA, this will shut down power.
 This leak can occur due to short circuits, which means current takes an unintended path either through faulty wiring, malfunction or going through a human body.
 If a GFCI trips it is required to be manually reset at the receptacle, it is also essential to use the test button on your GFCI once a month to ensure it is working correctly.”

-According to the International Residential Code, What Areas of a Home Require GFCI Protection?
+According to the IRC, What Areas of a Home Require GFCI Protection

 Many of you may have heard the term knob and tube used in conjunction with older homes and dated electrical systems, as well as having common electrical problems, but what is knob and tube wiring, and what are the concerns about knob and tube wiring?